thepeaklab/WindySwift/README.md

 #### Fit Bounds

-Fit the the map, to that a list of coordinates are visible.
+Fit the map, to that a list of coordinates are visible.

 ```swift
 let coordinates = [